Statutory interpretation: Textual canons

 When a word is ambiguous, its meaning may be determined by reference to the rest of the statute.
 This canon is often used to narrow the interpretation of terms in a list.
-We understand words in an act, particularly words in lists, by considering the words surrounding them.
-If two or more words grouped together have similar meaning, but are not equally comprehensive, a more general word will be limited and qualified by a more specific one.
+If two or more words grouped together have similar meaning, but are not equally comprehensive, a more general word will generally be limited and qualified by a more specific one.